The $D^6 R^4$ interaction as a Poincar\'e series, and a related shifted convolution sum: A conjecture of Chester, Green, Pufu, Wang and Wen

-The rest of this section is devoted to a formal manipulation of divergent series to demonstrate (\ref{eq:identity}).
+which is equivalent to \eqref{eq:conj3} by reindexing the sum.
 We stress at the outset that although parts of this argument can be made rigorous, appropriately and correctly normalizing all the divergences involved is beyond the scope of this paper.

 Let

 so that

 To analyze $T_r(c,d)$ for fixed $c,d>0$ we pick a solution $a=a^*,b=b^*$ to $ad-bc=r$ with $|b^*|$ minimal.
 The general solution to $ad-bc=r$ can be parameterized as